jaeyow/fullstack-developer/_posts/data-science-bootcamp-series/2022-01-02-general-assembly-data-science-bootcamp-post.md

 ## OK, Let's use GitHub Actions, then!

-There's not much ML resources using GitHub actions as an ML Workflow tool, but having used actions in previous projects, I know that with little work, it can be used satisfactorily, instead of the more popular tool [Apache Airflow](https://airflow.apache.org/).
+There's not much ML resources using GitHub actions as an ML Workflow tool, but having used actions in previous projects, I know that with little work, it can be used satisfactorily, instead of more popular tools such as [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-model-management-and-deployment) or [Apache Airflow](https://airflow.apache.org/).

 <script src="https://gist.github.com/jaeyow/9f9143d09c0438876b42da374982e5b5.js"></script>